 In 2010, Hack co-founded Nowness, an independent luxury lifestyle video channel in partnership with LVMH Moët Hennessy Louis Vuitton.
 In 2017, Dazed Media and the Chinese group Modern Media (which later rebranded as Meta Media Holdings) formed a joint venture titled Modern Dazed and acquired a majority stake in Nowness.

 Hack believes, “the future of magazines is niche and independent.”
-Accordingly he started a Dazed Group initiative, to create a series of incubator-like “satellite blogs,” within the Dazed brand for niche content creators and contributors in cities around the world.
-It is a typically forward-thinking move, which applies the philosophy of open software development and open platforms to content creation and magazines, proving that Mr. Hack understands digital media at a level that many of his peers do not.
+Accordingly, he started a Dazed Media initiative, to create a series of incubator-like “satellite blogs,” within the Dazed brand for niche content creators and contributors in cities around the world.
+It is a typically forward-thinking move, which applies the philosophy of open software development and open platforms to content creation and magazines, proving that Hack understands digital media at a level that many of his peers do not.

 “The old media model is a frozen moment in time; a monthly magazine, a seasonal trend — it’s over,” he said.
 “Digital culture is a constant stream.
 Either you adapt to it, or you are a dinosaur and you will die.”

 In 2016, Hack released a book on publishing, creativity and collaboration titled "We Can’t Do this Alone: Jefferson Hack the System," published by Rizzoli.